 - A five-year direct entry PhD program.
 Five years of base funding is provided, as long as students are in good standing.

-- A four-year PhD program, to which students are admitted with advanced standing.
-Admission with advanced standing normally requires an MA in Classics from the University of Toronto or a comparable program.
-Four years of of base funding is provided, as long as students are in good standing.
+- A four-year PhD program, to which students with an MA degree in Classics (or a similar field) from the U of T or a comparable program are admitted.
+Four years of base funding is provided, as long as students are in good standing.

-- Finally, students in our two-year MA program enter the Funded Cohort in their second year, if they have met the expectations in the first year.
+- Students in our two-year MA program enter the Funded Cohort in their second year if they have met the expectations in the first year.
 The Department makes every effort to support students enrolled in the two-year MA during their first year, but students are not members of the A&S funded cohort during that year.

-A student’s funding package is derived from many sources:
+A student’s funding package is thus derived from many sources:

-- UTF (University of Toronto Fellowship), straight financial support from A&S: this is the main source of support for most students
+- UTF (University of Toronto Fellowship), straight financial support from the Faculty of Arts and Science: this is the main source of support for most students

 - income from working as a Teaching Assistant (starting in year 1)

 - stipend as a Course Instructor (normally not before years 4 and 5 of a five-year PhD program)